MarceauKa/laravel-ovh-sms/README.md

 ## TODO & Ideas

 - Events (message sent, ...)
-- More helpers
-- Tests ?
+- Provide laravel-ovh as a driver for the new Laravel 5.3 notification system.
-- Idea: integration of https://github.com/giggsey/libphonenumber-for-php to help parsing phone numbers into international format
+- Idea: integration of https://github.com/giggsey/libphonenumber-for-php to help parsing phone numbers into international format.

 ## Licence